IBM/wazi-codeready-workspaces-operator/.github/ISSUE_TEMPLATE/where-to-report-issues.md

 ---
 name: "⚠️ Where to report issues ?"
 about: Do not report issues here.
-Use https://github.com/IBM/wazi-codeready-workspaces/issues
+Use https://issues.redhat.com/browse/CRW
-title: Issues must be filed in CRW JIRA
+title: Issues must to be filed in CRW JIRA
 labels: ''
 assignees: ''